FlailingFog/flailingfog.github.io/material.md

 ![image](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/mat3.png)

 ## Special materials (Outlines)
 Outlines have a different material setup.
 If an alphamask is available for this material, the alphamask's red channel will be used to determine where the outline should be transparent.
-If it is not available, the maintex will be used instead.
+If it is not available, the maintex alpha channel will be used for determining transparency instead.
 If neither are available, the outline will be visible everywhere on the material.

 ![image](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/mat4.png)